wilton-gallego/xyops/docs/api.md

 POST /api/app/admin_delete_data/v1
 ```

 Permanently delete selected data in bulk.
 Admin only.
-Runs as an internal job and compiles a report with counts and any errors/warnings.
+Runs as an internal job in the background, and compiles a report with counts and any errors/warnings.
+If the delete request was sent in by a user, the report is sent via email to the user's email address.

 Parameters: